April McClain Delaney: Political positions

-Shannon Bream of Fox News described her as a centrist Democrat.
+Shannon Bream of Fox News described McClain Delaney as a centrist Democrat.
+She voted with President Donald Trump's stated position 21.4% of the time in the 119th Congress through 2025, according to a VoteHub analysis.

+Agriculture

+In November 2025, McClain Delaney introduced the American Farmers Act, which would redirect $20 billion that the Trump administration planned to use to stabilize the Argentine peso toward U.S. farmers.

 Crime and policing

 McClain Delaney supports providing additional funding to "effective and accountable policing policies" and officer training, and encouraging community policing.
 She said she wished to "address some of the root causes of crime by tackling the mental health crisis, investing in prevention solutions, and keeping dangerous weapons off our streets and out of the wrong hands".

 In July 2025, after President Donald Trump said that he wanted the new Federal Bureau of Investigation (FBI) headquarters to be the Ronald Reagan Building and International Trade Center in Washington, D.C., overturning a 2023 General Services Administration decision selecting Greenbelt, Maryland, as the location for the FBI's new headquarters, McClain Delaney signed onto a letter saying that she and other Maryland lawmakers would "be fighting back against this proposal with every tool we have".

 Education

 McClain Delaney supports the Blueprint for Maryland's Future, universal pre-kindergarten, free community college, and expanding skills training programs in schools.
 She also supports having the federal government work with state colleges to establish workforce development to bring down the cost of higher education, and working with students to fight against predatory student loans.